ibm-cloud-docs/pattern-base-ibm-cloud-satellite/reference-architecture-base-ibm-cloud-satellite.md

 ### Requirements
 {: #requirements}

-The following table represents a baseline set of requirements, which are applicable to many clients and critical to a successful {{site.data.keyword.satellitelong_notm}} deployment.
+The following table represents a baseline set of requirements, which are applicable to many clients and critical to a successful {{site.data.keyword.satellitelong_notm}} on-premises deployment.

 | Aspect | Requirement |
 |---|---|